U.S. officials debate charging WikiLeaks' Assange

 around the world.

-Some U.S. government officials and people who have followed Assange closely said that due to his mercurial behaviour, public perceptions of him and WikiLeaks already have suffered grave damage.
+Some U.S. government officials and people who have followed Assange closely said that due to his mercurial behavior, public perceptions of him and WikiLeaks already have suffered grave damage.

 London's Guardian newspaper and the New York Times were among the first media outlets to work with WikiLeaks in disseminating stories based on Pentagon and State Department reports that witnesses at the Manning hearing say match those Manning downloaded.
 Later, both papers had a falling out with Assange that resulted in public exchanges of bitter recriminations.